truist/reveal.js/thailand.md

 We actually wasted a small amount of space - we all brought a pair of tennis shoes, and we didn't really need them.
 (Good sandals served us well, all through the trip.)

-I definitely recommend this way of packing, for any Thailand trip that isn't just to cities and hotels.
+I definitely recommend this way of packing, for any Thailand trip.
-(And if anyone we know wants to borrow a bag, we have some great ones!)
+(And if you want to borrow a bag, we have some great ones!)

 ---